AviatrixSystems/avxlabs-docs/ace_ops/docs/lab2.md

 Change security groups
 ```

-Explore the inbound rules and you will find out the absence of a rule that would permit the incoming traffic on port **tcp/80**.
+Explore the inbound rules and you will find out the absence of a rule that should permit the incoming traffic on port **tcp/80**.

 ```{figure} images/lab2-sg2.png
 ---